Viña del Mar International Song Festival: Festival Queen

-Every year the festival selects a queen.
+Every year the festival selected a queen.
 Popular personalities apply to be queen, often offering outrageous stunts to win.

-The queen is chosen by a vote organized by the newspaper La Cuarta.
+The queen was chosen by a vote organized by the newspaper La Cuarta.
 Journalists accredited to the Festival express their preferences through a secret ballot.

 The day after the election there is a coronation and the delivery of a band and a ring as a prize by the relevant authorities.
 Since 2001, on the day of the coronation the Queen of the Festival has to dive into the pool at the Hotel O'Higgins in Viña del Mar in front of the media.

 Some of the women chosen as Queen include: Celia Cruz, Diana Bolocco, Thalía, Sigrid Alegría, Yuri, Raffaella Carrà, Tonka Tomicic, and Gloria Trevi.

 In February 2023, the definitive elimination of the Reina de Viña was announced (assuming the election of the Rey would never take place), before the refusal of the municipality headed by the mayor Macarena Ripamonti, due to the «stigmatization of the woman» and the farandulización of the event.
 In this way, the Reyes de Viña will be replaced by the «Festival Ambassadors», which will be elected by the general public and the press accredited in the place, in addition to having the purpose of returning to the tradition of awarding the official artists of the Festival and generate awareness about issues that contribute to society.